 In the 40s it was operated by W.J.
 Zimmerman and Albert Hanson of South-Lyn Theatres.
 They also had the Nubel and Circle in Bellflower, the Lynwood and Arden in Lynwood and the Allen Theatre in South Gate.
 Later Zimmerman was gone and Al's son Wayne was involved.

 A March 28, 1947 ad for South Lyn Theatres that appeared in the South Gate Press.
-Thanks to Ken McIntyre for locating it for a thread about the Allen Theatre on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for locating it for a thread about the Allen Theatre for the Photos of Los Angeles private Facebook group.

 Closing: The theatre closed for good in October 2014.